Test in production without watermarks.

 The Console out of QR code reader

 This tutorial demonstrated a very easy way to scan barcodes from a single image, scan barcodes from a PDF document, and scan barcodes from multiple images and multiple documents in parallel.
-We have used the same function for different functionalities.
-It provides performance and usability both at the same time.
+We have used the same function for different functionalities, providing performance and usability both at the same time.
 IronBarcode provides the functionality of generating barcodes and QR codes with different configurations.
 There are so many features that cannot be discussed in the same article.
 Please click on the documentation page for further exploration of IronBarcode.

 IronBarcode is part of the Iron Software Suite.
 This suite contains other very useful libraries, such as IronPDF for reading and writing PDF files, IronXL for manipulating Excel files, IronOCR for reading text from images, and IronWebScraper for extracting data from different websites.
 You can purchase the complete Iron Suite for the price of two individual libraries.